sthaid/proj_mandelbrot_set2/android-project/README.txt

 3) This APK contains native code, and you've not uploaded debug symbols.
    We recommend you upload a symbol file to make your crashes and ANRs easier to analyze and debug.
 Learn More

-Note - the size of reversi release APK is just 3.6M.

 References, regarding signing:
 - https://stackoverflow.com/questions/10930331/how-to-sign-an-already-compiled-apk